Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    :class: tight-table
    :align: left

-* *The MS can be fixed in different methods to the hoist.
-The following sections explain in more detail.*
+*1 The MS can be fixed in different methods to the hoist.
+The following sections explain in more detail.
-** *Torque limiter is mandatory for hydraulic MS type
+*2 Torque limiter is mandatory for hydraulic MS type